Bram van Vlerken

-Bram van Vlerken (born 7 October 1995) is a Dutch professional footballer who plays as a right-back for Helmond Sport in the Eerste Divisie.
+Bram van Vlerken (born 7 October 1995) is a Dutch professional footballer who plays as a right-back.

 Club career

 He made his professional debut as Jong PSV player in the second division Eerste Divisie on 28 February 2014 against Almere City in a 3–1 away win.
 He replaced Abel Tamata in the 64th minute.
 He is a former Dutch youth international.

 Van Vlerken joined Almere City on 25 June 2018, signing a two-year deal.

 On 12 April 2022, Helmond Sport announced that they had signed Van Vlerken on a two-year contract with an option of an additional year, starting from 1 July.
+Following the 2023–24 season, it was announced that van Vlerken would leave the club at the end of his contract.